molily/molily.de/_posts/2020-11-21-testing-angular.md

 This spec passes!
 Now we should add some expectations to test the details.

-First, we expect that the asynchronous validators called the `SignupService` methods correctly, namely `isUsernameTaken`, `isEmailTaken` and `getPasswordStrength`.
+First, we expect the asynchronous validators to call the `SignupService` methods correctly.
+These are `isUsernameTaken`, `isEmailTaken` and `getPasswordStrength`.

 ```typescript
 it('submits the form successfully', fakeAsync(async () => {